jgloves/alphabet-soup/README.md

 ## Game Logic

-This is a very cute word scrabble game for kids.
+This is a very cute scrabble word game for kids.
+The idea is to guess the scrabbled word.
+The game has various levels and themes to make it super fun for kids.

 ## Approach

-This game was written in Full-Stack JavaScript.
-For the front end, HTML5 Canvas and vanilla JavaScript was used.
-Drawing on the Canvas and game logic areimplemented without any libraries or frameworks.
-For the back-end, Express was used as a simple Node wrapper.
+This game is written in Full-Stack JavaScript.
+For the front end, HTML5 Canvas and vanilla JavaScript is used.
+Drawing on the Canvas and game logic are implemented without any libraries or frameworks.
+For the back-end, Express is used as a simple Node wrapper.

 ## Work in Progress